biqblue/docs/examples/js/README.md

 ### Modify query.sql

-The file `query.sql` contains the query to test: Select a query in Biq Blue that is running On-Demand and that should run in a Slot Reservation to be cheaper.
+The `query.sql` file contains the test query.
+Choose a query in Biq Blue that is currently running On-Demand but would be more cost-effective in a Slot Reservation.
+Copy this query into `query.sql`.

 ### Start